FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Preliminaries and Overview

-\textit{Injection of defenses.} \textsf{FedMLDefender} incorporates defense mechanisms to mitigate (or eliminate) the impacts of the injected attacks.
-Recognizing that the defenses either address issues related to tampered local models\footnote{Note that poisoning local datasets also results in tampered local models.} or prevent adversaries from deducing information from the local/global models shared between clients and the FL server, to get access to all local models and global models in each FL training round, \textsf{FedMLDefender} deploys defenses at the FL server, and injects functions at different stages of the FL aggregation, including:
+FedDefender incorporates defenses to mitigate, if not completely nullify, the impacts of injected attacks.
+The defenses are designed to address issues related to tampered local models or manipulated local datasets, which lead to compromised model integrity, or information leakage during the exchange of model updates between clients and the FL server.
+The defenses manipulate local models and the aggregation procedure to counteract the attacks.